top of page

 Photo by: The Guardian

 1955- 15-year-old, high school student, Claudette Colvin was brutalized and apprehended by law enforcement for refusing to surrender her seat on a city bus to a White passenger.
-She was among the first Black citizens to defy the bus segregation laws in Montgomery, Alabama prior to Rosa Parks.
-In the months following her arrest, Colvin remained involved in Civil Rights as an active attendee of local council gatherings for Black youth, where she met and worked with Parks, who faciliated the meetings.
+She was among the first Black citizens to defy bus segregation laws in Montgomery, Alabama, before Rosa Parks.
+In the months following her arrest, Colvin remained involved in Civil Rights as an active attendee of local council gatherings for Black youth, where she met and worked with Parks, who facilitated the meetings.
+In the fall of 2021, Colvin successfully had her prior criminal record expunged in hopes of teaching younger generations of Black Americans to hold on to hope and know they can bring about change in their society.

 SitInImage.webp